Supernormal brings together observations and agendas that we find essential to contemporary design practice but rarely observe in the wild:

 Chris works on a range of design projects, from furniture to planning, with a particular focus on the coordination of project development from site selection and design concepts through delivery, execution, and occupancy.
 He looks for opportunities in the lifecycle of project development to understand business needs while creating unique user experiences.

 He received his Master in Architecture from the Harvard Graduate School of Design, and his Bachelor of Environmental Design from the University of Colorado at Boulder.

-Chris also works with Brooklyn Boulders, and has been teaching undergraduate and graduate level classes since 2011, with a particular focus on professional practices issues in architecture and development.
+Chris has been teaching undergraduate and graduate level classes since 2011, with a particular focus on professional practices issues in architecture and development.

 Our clients and partners include established companies and start-ups, real estate developers, cities, foundations, and cultural nonprofits.